Bernard-Jr/Day4-RabbitMQ-and-Watcher/day4_plan.md

 **Example Use Case:**
 - A dashboard that shows live updates from a database, such as new messages or sensor readings.

 ---
+#### How and Where Watcher Was Implemented in the App

+The Watcher demo is implemented as a separate tab in the Meteor app UI.
+You can access it by clicking the "Watcher Demo" tab at the top of the app.

+- **Functional Component:** The demo uses a React functional component (`imports/ui/WatcherDemo.jsx`) that subscribes to the `events` collection using Meteor's reactive data hooks.
+- **Live Feed:** The component displays a live feed of events, updating automatically whenever the data changes (add, clear, etc.).
+- **Data Changes:** Users can add new events or clear all events, and the UI updates in real time for all connected clients.

+**How it works:**
+1. The component subscribes to the `events` publication from the server.
+2. When an event is added or cleared, the MongoDB collection updates.
+3. Meteor's reactivity ensures the UI updates instantly for all users.

+---
+#### Step-by-Step Guide: Testing the Watcher Demo

+1. Start the Meteor app: `meteor` (or your chosen port).
+2. Open the app in your browser and go to the "Watcher Demo" tab.
+3. Add a new event using the input field and click "Add".
+4. Observe the event appearing in the live feed below.
+5. Open another browser/tab to confirm real-time updates across clients.
+6. Click "Clear All" to remove all events and verify the feed updates instantly.
+7. (Optional) Restart the Meteor server to check if events persist (if persistence is enabled).
+8. Save your progress with git after verifying functionality.

+This guide helps you confirm that Watcher integration and real-time UI updates are working as intended in your demo.

+---
 ### Using Watcher for Publications and Method Calls (2 Hours)